csatuic/cs361-website-old/syllabus.md

 3. Thursdays: content quizzes are due. discussion questions are due.
 I will go over discussion question answers in class.
 Discussion questions are **loosely** based on exam question style, structure, and content.
-1. Fridays: Homework assignments are always due at 5pm on Fridays.
+1. Fridays: Homework assignments are always due at 5pm.
+This will usually be on Fridays but not always.

 Like peer instruction, we will still have required readings and required videos.
 Rather than having a quiz at the beginning of class, there will be a